The above video is 4:57 minutes long.

 What does a good complex carbohydrate do?
 It fills our brain and it fill our energy.
 But at night for weight loss, recalibrating hormones, those complex carbohydrates often break down to sugar.

 Unless we’re dancing on a table or running a marathon we don’t need that complex carbohydrate at night.
-So keep your protein, keep your fat at night but just get rid of that complex carbohydrate, great way to be le-calibrating those insulin receptors, those hormones at all levels.
+So keep your protein, keep your fat at night but just get rid of that complex carbohydrate, great way to be re-calibrating those receptors, those hormones at all levels.

 Give yourself a break from alcohol.
 If you cannot put a stake in the ground and give yourself a break from alcohol then I will remind you of the story that I tell people often.
 In the early 1990s I worked for Microsoft and I got to work with Apple a lot and Steve Jobs.
 All the money in the world that man had and he couldn’t buy back his health.